Azure-Samples/azure-search-python-samples/Quickstart/v11/README.md

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

-Demonstrates connecting to Azure Cognitive Search, creating and loading an index consisting of fictitious hotel data, and running queries.
-A Jupyter Python Notebook is used to run this code.
-Calls to Azure Cognitive Search are through the REST APIs.
+Demonstrates using Python and the Azure SDK for Python to create an Azure Cognitive Search index, load it with documents, and execute a few queries.
+The index is modeled on a subset of the Hotels dataset, reduced for readability and comprehension.
+Index definition and documents are included in the code.

-This sample is a Jupyter Python3 .ipynb file used in [Quickstart: Create and query a search index using a Jupyter Python notebook](https://docs.microsoft.com/azure/search/search-get-started-python)
+This sample is a Jupyter Python3 .ipynb file to perform the actions against the Cognitive Search service.

 ## Contents